 The Right Accounting Partner For Your Startup’s Next Round

 We know how to de-risk your startup’s next venture capital round and navigate the VC diligence process.
 Our team makes sure you are ready to fly through your next VC’s accounting, HR, and tax due diligence.
 And when you use us as your bookkeeper, we set up and keep up-to-date a due diligence folder so you can get that next round of fundraising.
+See our list of the top VC pitch decks, which may help you put together your slides.

 A CPA Firm Specialized in Startup Accounting & Finance